port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/lock-and_unlock-service-in-port.md

 :::tip Practical usage

-Service lock and unlocking can be used to control deployment via Github actions.
+Service locking and unlocking can be used to control deployment via Github actions.
 This means when a service is locked, deployment checks on that service will fail.
 Follow [Port's self-service mini guide to control deployment using service lock](/guides-and-tutorials/service-lock-github-workflow.md) to add this functionality to your workflow.

 :::